adrien-febvay/minify-css-idents/README.md

 };
 ```

-If your project has a unique build step, thus using Webpack a single, and you don't want a map file to be emitted, you may omit:
-- The options when instanciating `MinifyCssIdentsPlugin`;
+If your project has a unique build step, thus using Webpack a single time, and you don't want a map file to be emitted, you may omit the options when instanciating `MinifyCssIdentsPlugin`.

-- To add its instance in Webpack's `plugins`.
+Omitting to add its instance in Webpack's `plugins` though will have the minifier active even on the development mode, which is not ideal when trying to debug the UI layout since CSS identifiers would be changed.

 ## Options